ibrahimtosun18/voxel_pkg_extended/README.md

 ![upsampled1](https://github.com/ibrahimtosun18/voxel_pkg/assets/95874081/11fcd2b6-9ecf-4e49-bdcf-0efe6425d03d)

 ## Statistical Outlier Removal
-The code also contains SOR method which is used to remove redundant points from PCD file and reduce the size of it.
-This will lead to better performance.
-Original PCD file first filtered with SOR to remove any redundant points in PCD to reduce the size of it.
-Then, output of SOR method PCD enters the voxel filter to get optimum PCD file.
+The code also includes the Statistical Outlier Removal (SOR) method, which is utilized to eliminate redundant points from the PCD file, thereby reducing its overall size.
+This process enhances performance by ensuring that only significant points are retained.
+Initially, the original PCD file is filtered using the SOR method to remove any outliers and redundant points, effectively decreasing its size.
+Subsequently, the output from the SOR filtering is processed through the voxel grid filter to achieve an optimized PCD file.

 ## How SOR method looks on visualizer
 Here you can clearly see the removal of outlier points from original PCD file